ringcentral/ringcentral-api-docs/docs/team-messaging/posting/notes.md

     {!> code-samples/team-messaging/post-note.rb !}
     ```

+## Notes Schema

+Please consult our [API Reference for creating a note](https://developers.ringcentral.com/api-reference/Notes/createChatNote) to learn more about the request and response schemas.

+## Publishing your draft notes

+Upon creating a note, the status of the note defaults to "Draft."
+Therefore, if you intend to make the note immediately available to members of the chat, you will need to subseuently call the [publish note API reference](https://developers.ringcentral.com/api-reference/Notes/publishNote).

 ## Keep learning

 Using the Notes API you can accomplish a number of tasks relating to the creation, and sharing of notes.